Badr-Ait-Hammou/Pokedex_Flutter/README.md

 creating a pokedex app using DART is much easier than JAVA and KOTLEN.

-as you can see i only created two DART files and i added some dependencies on my pubspec.yaml sush as:
+as you can see i only created two DART files (HOME_SCREEN & POKEMON_DETAILS ) and i added some dependencies on my pubspec.yaml sush as:

 cupertino_icons: ^1.0.2